onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 - Access Nodes
    - Working on register caching for script exec
    - Fixing an issue with event order in streaming API and rolling local events in Access API to QN
-   - KROK completed a PR to enable execution sync on the public network

 **On Hold**
 - N/A